robb-j/http-tar-unpacker/README.md

 - `SECRET_KEY` - set this to a secret value that only your deployment script knows, this is used to authenticate requests.
+- `KEEP_ARCHIVES` - (optional) set to `true` to keep the uploaded archive as `archive.tar.gz` in each folder, will be overidden if the tar itself already has a file with the same name.
+  It means you can easily re-download the version pre-archived.

 **volumes**